 Senior quarterback throws for 466 yards and five scores ; Grant, Rush both post 100-yard receiving games

-Former Green Wave standout and longtime NFL player and coach Lionel Washington returned to his alma mater as a co-defensive coordinator and secondary coach for Tulane in 2012 and will begin his second season on the staff in 2013.
+Former Green Wave standout and longtime NFL player and coach Lionel Washington returned to his alma mater as a co-defensive coordinator and secondary coach for Tulane in 2012 and will begin his third season on the staff in 2014.

 A native of nearby Lutcher, Washington spent 27 years in the NFL as a player or coach, all on the defensive side of the football.
 He played 15 seasons in the NFL as a defensive back and was a secondary coach for 12 years following retirement.
 He is a recent inductee into the Louisiana Sports Hall of Fame and is a selection to the 2014 Greater New Orleans Sports Hall of Fame.

 In three seasons of leading the Green Wave defense, two Tulane defenders have been selected in the NFL Draft- Lorenzo Doss and Taurean Nixon in 2015- while three other players signed as free agents with NFL teams, including Derrick Strozier, Jordan Sullen and Julius Warmsley.